anderson-meggiolaro/python-restfull-flask-api/README.md

-# python-restfull-flask-api
-Python restfull flask api

-Initial commit.
+# Python RESTfull Flask API #
+This is meant to be a simple yet solid restfull API made in Python and Flask.

+## Installation ##
+`pip install flask flask-jsonpify flask-sqlalchemy flask-restful`